albscui/flybits-coding-challenge/README.md

 - MongoDB
 - Docker

+Key features:

+- ability to Create, Read, Update, Delete drink entires
+- ability to use batch style interface to add multiple entries at once
+- ability to query drinks with specified query strings
+- pagination of queries to prevent data blowup
+- dockerized for easy deployment

 ## Quickstart

 Option1: Clone this repo, then from the project's root directory run the following commands.
 This essentially builds the docker images locally and spins up 2 containers, one for the app and one for mongodb.